rackerlabs/rackspace-how-to/content/cloud-images/use-swiftly-to-download-an-exported-image.md

     -rw-rw-r-- 1 joeuser joeuser  362443328 Feb 28 21:35 9af8acc8-8189-48b9-b3d6-8152c60074d8.vhd-00002
     -rw-rw-r-- 1 joeuser joeuser  487424512 Feb 28 21:36 9af8acc8-8189-48b9-b3d6-8152c60074d8.vhd-00003

-Recall from [How Exported Images are Stored as Dynamic Large Objects](/how-to/cloud-images-faq) in the Cloud Images FAQ that each segment should be the same size except for the final segment, which can be smaller.
+Recall from [Where is my exported image?](/how-to/cloud-images-faq) in the Cloud Images FAQ that each segment should be the same size except for the final segment, which can be smaller.
 Therefore, segment-00002 should be the same size as segment-00001, and it is not.
 This information indicates that segment-00002 is corrupted.

 The next step is to determine if the final segment is the correct size.
 Recall that earlier you invoked Swiftly with the **--full** option to get the full